Just-Bax/Just-Bax/README.md

 ###

 <p align="left">I'm a seasoned developer with four years of experience.
-I began my journey as a freelancer on Kwork, gained valuable experience at UzInfoCom, and I now contribute my expertise as part of the dynamic team at OneVizion.</p>
+I began my journey as a freelancer on Kwork, gained valuable experience at Uzinfocom, and I now contribute my expertise as part of the dynamic team at OneVizion.</p>

 ###